 1. Payment for Stripe ($720K/year)

-Ryan Scherf (from Minneapolis, Minnesota, USA) started Payment for Stripe about 8 years ago.
+Ryan Scherf (from Minneapolis, Minnesota, USA) started Payment for Stripe over 8 years ago.

 I’m Ryan Scherf, the founder of payment.co (@payment), an app built on top of the Stripe payment gateway for creating card-present charges.
 Payment is available on iOS and Android, and allows customers who have created online stores to easily collect payments in person, in the same account, with no barriers or card readers required.